pivotal/docs-tas-adapter/overview.md

 You must acknowledge that you have read the VMware CEIP policy before you can proceed with the installation.
-For more information, see [Configure the installation settings](install.md#configure-installation-settings) in _Installing Application Service Adapter_.
+For more information, see [Configure the installation settings](install.md#configure-installation-settings) in _Install Application Service Adapter_.
-To opt out of telemetry participation after installation, see [Opting out of telemetry reporting](install.md#opt-out-telemetry) in _Installing Application Service Adapter_.
+To opt out of telemetry participation after installation, see [Opting out of telemetry reporting](install.md#opt-out-telemetry) in _Install Application Service Adapter_.